Inspect the Arithmetic — CCPC Income Tax Calculator

 - R = gross corporate revenue

-- X = deductible business expenses
+- X = deductible business expenses (exclude shareholder salary; salary is entered separately)

-- Icorp = corporate taxable income
+- Icorp = corporate taxable income after salary and employer CPP

 - SBDLimit = federal small business deduction limit (typically $500,000), applied for the chosen province using the corporate tax data files.